An image of a red light therapy device for knee pain

 Medications play a key role in managing knee pain, especially when inflammation is present.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, are commonly used to reduce pain and swelling.
 For more severe cases, your doctor may recommend corticosteroid medications, which can be taken orally or injected directly into the knee joint.
 These medications provide stronger anti-inflammatory effects but are typically used for short-term relief due to potential side effects.

 Injections offer another option for individuals who do not find sufficient relief from oral medications or physical therapy.
 Hyaluronic acid injections help lubricate the knee joint, making movement smoother and less painful, particularly for those with osteoarthritis.
 Platelet-rich plasma (PRP) injections use a concentrated solution of your own blood platelets to promote healing and reduce inflammation.
-While some people experience significant improvement with these treatments, results can vary, and more research is ongoing to determine their long-term effectiveness.
+While some people experience significant improvement with these treatments, results can vary, and ongoing research continues to evaluate their long-term effectiveness.

 Surgery is generally considered a last resort when other treatments have not provided adequate relief.
 Common surgical procedures for knee pain include arthroscopy (a minimally invasive procedure to repair or remove damaged tissue), partial or total knee replacement, and ligament reconstruction.
 Your healthcare provider will help determine if surgery is appropriate based on the severity of your condition, your overall health, and your personal goals for recovery.